cloudflare-apps/ideas/README.md

 # Example App

-*Get going with Eager!*

-Download this app and replace our code any time you want to build an Eager app.
+Download this app and replace our code any time you want to build an Cloudflare app.

 _Looking to use the latest JavaScript and CSS features?
-Check out our [Babel example app](https://github.com/EagerApps/ExampleBabelApp)!_
+Check out our [Babel example app](https://github.com/Cloudflare/ExampleBabelApp)!_

 ## Setup

-Fork and clone the repo or <a href="https://github.com/EagerApps/ExampleApp/releases/latest">download the latest release</a>.
+Fork and clone the repo or <a href="https://github.com/CloudflareApps/ExampleApp/releases/latest" >download the latest release</a>.

-## Optional Developer Tools

-Install the dependencies with `npm install`
+Install the optional developer dependencies with `npm install`

+## Usage

 * `npm run lint` Check your JavaScript for errors and stylistic recommendations.